enduserrr/minishell/README.md

 - [Contributors](#contributors)

 ## OVERVIEW
 Minishell is a command-line interpreter mimicking the basic functionality of Bash.
-This project was a team effort, done with eleppala.
+This project was a team effort, done together with eleppala.
 It deepened our understanding of shell internals, command execution, environment handling, and other core operating system concepts.

 ## FUNCTIONALITY
 ### Summary